cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

-Note that my examples here are contrived examples and using the `toString()` method on the constructor property of an Array is not ideal way, as pointed out in the comments by Mozilla engineer [Frank Yan](http://twitter.com/frankyan/).
+Note that my examples here are contrived examples and using the `toString()` method on the constructor property of an Array is not ideal way, as pointed out in the comments by Frank Yan again.
 In your own code, you might want to use `instanceof` or some other more robust method to see if something is an array.

 In fact, it turns out that NodeLists support accessing elements by their index and they do have `length` property but that's essentially where the